jbqmag/Honeypot-Deployment-TPOT-Analysis/readme.md

 ## Takeaways
-You should now have a fully working and running TPOT service that you just configured!
-Multiple honeypots will be configured given you have downloaded the service and kept it up and running.
-The biggest thing to take away from this project is that Cyber Attacks are very much real and can happen all over the world- even to you!
-Just after running this service for only about a week, I have close to 24 million interactions from attackers all over the globe!
- This is your chance to really dig deep, ask questions, and seek out patterns of what  real world attacks might look like!
-Feel free to play around with the various tools and perhaps get your hands dirty in a deep dive investigation, perhaps record your findings like i have done!
+You should now have a fully operational TPOT service, configured to deploy multiple honeypots.
+This project highlights the very real and pervasive threat of cyber attacks globally.
+In just one week of running this service, I recorded nearly 24 million interactions from attackers worldwide.
+This is an opportunity to delve into the data, explore attack patterns, and gain a deeper understanding of real-world threats.
+I encourage you to experiment with the various tools available, and consider conducting a detailed investigation to document your findings, as I have done.
+This project not only enhances your technical skills but also offers valuable insights into the nature of cyber threats.

  ![alt text](https://github.com/jbqmag/Honeypot-Honeytrap-Analysis/blob/main/pngs/S5.png)